- Treatment for erectile dysfunction with Cialis®

 Treatment for erectile dysfunction with Cialis®

-Cialis® is a prescription-only medicine used in adult men for the treatment of erectile dysfunction (ED).
-Erectile dysfunction is defined as the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual activity.
+Cialis® is a prescription-only medicine used in adult men for the treatment of erectile dysfunction (ED), the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual activity.

-Cialis® contains tadalafil, which belongs to a group of medicines known as phosphodiesterase type-5 (PDE-5) inhibitors.
-It works by increasing blood flow to the penis during sexual stimulation and may help some men achieve and maintain an erection.
-Cialis® does not cause an erection on its own; sexual stimulation is required.
+Cialis® contains tadalafil, a phosphodiesterase type-5 (PDE-5) inhibitor that works by increasing blood flow to the penis during sexual stimulation.
+It does not cause an erection on its own, sexual stimulation is required.

 Access Cialis® following an online medical consultation